Gran Turismo (1997 video game): Critical

+Next Generation stated that "as it stands in the Japanese version, everything about Gran Turismo is a class act, and it raises the bar for racing games on almost every possible level.
+Our highest possible recommendation."
+Reviewing the U.S. release, John Ricciardi and Kraig Kujawa of EGM criticized that it retained the Japanese names and likenesses for many of the cars instead of using the American versions, but were just as enthusiastic about the game as a whole, commenting, "Get used to this quote, 'cause you're gonna hear it a lot: Gran Turismo is the best racing game of all time."
+Hager and GamePro were less certain of this claim, opining that Gran Turismo contemporary Need for Speed III was at least a viable competitor.
+IGN described it as the best racing game to date, and especially praised how the game's physics cause cars to react to the environment and the driving in a realistic manner.

+The one significant criticism voiced against Gran Turismo was that the licensing procedure is excessively drawn-out and difficult.
+Broady particularly criticized that passing a licensing exam can be more difficult than winning the race which that license unlocks.

-Gran Turismo won Best Simulation of 1999 at the Spotlight Awards, won "Best Driving Game" and "Best Graphics" of 1999 according to the staff of PlayStation Official Magazine, and was voted the sixth best game of all time by the magazine's readers in the same issue.
+Gran Turismo won "Console Racing Game of the Year" at the 2nd Annual Interactive Achievement Awards (now known as the D.I.C.E.
+Awards), won "Best Simulation" of 1999 at the Spotlight Awards, won "Best Driving Game" and "Best Graphics" of 1999 according to the staff of PlayStation Official Magazine, and was voted the sixth best game of all time by the magazine's readers in the same issue.
+At the 1999 edition of the Milia D’Or Awards in Cannes, Gran Turismo won in the "Racing Game" category.
 In 2000, readers of Computer and Video Games voted it the eighth best video game of all time.
 Game Informer ranked it the 21st best video game ever made in 2001.
 The staff felt that the racing genre had not offered as "complete [a] package" as Gran Turismo.
 In 2017, Gran Turismo was declared the best driving game ever by Top Gear.